HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it is better to say “ stop thinking” rather than “ get away from thinking .”
+I am happy to learn self and checkout should be hyphenated like self-checkout.

 ★★★★★